dedupeio/dedupe/docs/API-documentation.rst

 				    dictionaries describing the variables
 				    will be used for training a model.
    :param data_sample: is an optional argument that we discuss below
-   :param int num_processes: the number of processes to use for parallel
+   :param int num_cores: the number of cpus to use for parallel
-			     processing, defaults to 1
+			 processing, defaults to the number of cpus available on the machine

    In order to learn how to deduplicate records, dedupe needs a sample of records you are trying to deduplicate.
 If your data is not too